hadley/adv-r/functions.md

 * the environment where the expression was created and where it should be evaluated

+You can find more information about a promise using `langr::promise_info`.
+This uses some of R's C api to extract information about the promise without evaluating it (which is otherwise very tricky).

 You may notice this is rather similar to a closure with no arguments, and in many languages that don't have laziness built in like R, this is how you can implement laziness.

 <!-- When is it useful? http://lambda-the-ultimate.org/node/2273 -->